Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 Author: @Ice_Frog666666

-Recently, Paradigm announced a $20 million investment in Ithaca to build a Layer 2 blockchain called Odyssey; the well-established DeFi project Uniswap launched Unichain; the exchange Kraken, which raised $120 million, is launching its own L2 public chain inkonchain; and traditional giant Sony announced the launch of a new L2 network.
+Recently, Paradigm announced a $20 million investment in Ithaca to build a Layer 2 blockchain called Odyssey; the established DeFi project Uniswap launched Unichain; the exchange Kraken, which raised $120 million, is launching its own L2 public chain, inkonchain; and traditional giant Sony announced the launch of a new L2 network.

-As the battle for the elimination of hundreds of L2s has not yet come to an end, a new wave of well-backed L2s has joined the already chaotic battlefield, facing even more severe challenges to Ethereum's fragmented liquidity.
-The question of whether L2s are parasitic or symbiotic has also led to greater divergence.
-However, from a longer-term perspective, the intensification of divergence often signals that some kind of transformation and adjustment is occurring.
+As the elimination battle of hundreds of L2s has not yet come to an end, a new wave of well-connected L2s has joined the already chaotic battlefield.
+The fragmented liquidity of Ethereum faces even more severe challenges, and the question of whether L2 is parasitic or symbiotic has led to greater divergence.
+However, from a longer-term perspective, the intensification of divergence often indicates that some transformation and adjustment are taking place.
 How these new L2 narratives will land and what new changes they will bring will be comprehensively discussed in this article.

-Before sorting out the newly entered L2s, it is necessary to first discuss the positive and negative evaluations of L2s and the fundamental issues behind them.
+Before sorting out the newly entered L2s, it is necessary to first discuss the positive and negative evaluations of L2 and the fundamental issues behind them.

 1. What is the Fundamental Issue